 Child neglect, while equally harmful to a child, differs from child abuse in that it is typically caused by a lack of action on the part of the caregiver.
 Neglect is the failure of a parent or caregiver to provide proper care for a child.
 Proper care includes providing adequate shelter, clothing, food, medical care, supervision, and education.
 Neglect is often a result of ongoing mistreatment but can also occur from one unattended instance.
 Signs of neglect include poor hygiene, malnutrition, unattended to medical problems, or fatigue.

 Understanding the differences between the two is important to be able to properly investigate a case and effectively protect a child from the mistreatment.
-Consult with an experienced New Jersey child welfare attorney if you have questions about child abuse or child neglect.
+Consult with an experienced child welfare attorney if you have questions about child abuse or child neglect.
 These are serious concerns for any parent or caretaker, and it is important to understand your rights with regard to the safety of your child.
 An attorney can advise you of those rights and help you take the right steps to ensure your child is in safe hands.